About

 North London Community

-On the ground we’ll be hosting a series of community building events starting in north London and the boroughs of Camden, Barnet and Brent.
+On the ground we’ll also be hosting a series of community building events in north London and the boroughs of Camden, Barnet and Brent.

 Our aims

-- Foster local community and create real in-person connections to sustain motherless girls and their families longterm.
+• Foster local community and create real in-person connections to sustain motherless children, young people and their families longterm.

+A little bit about me (Photini).
 Mum died just after her 42nd birthday and my 13th.
 Ten years later my father also died unexpectedly.
-I’ve been blessed with some wonderful people and experiences and adventures through life, but there have been enormous challenges and repeating themes through life; the identity of unbelonging and outsiderhood handed to me has kept circling around and it’s affected my life’s choices.
+I’ve been blessed with some wonderful people and experiences and adventures through life, but there have been enormous challenges.
 I know now that if I’d met others who understood while I was growing up and if I’d had a little more guidance life would have been much easier.
+READ MORE

 Values

 There’s strength in numbers.
-Repair is all about connection to our sisters who ‘get it’, connection to our emotions and to the part of ourselves we abandoned and connection to the greater whole to which we all belong.
+Repair is all about connection to our peers who ‘get it’, connection to our emotions and to the part of ourselves we cut off and connection to the greater whole to which we all belong.

 Make friends with others who understand, have your back and have fun while you’re at it!